Re. “SD43 China trip is on hold — for now” (The Tri-City News, March 7).

 Why do trustees have to go to China every year and not to countries with a culture similar to ours if they really want to bolster relations between education officials?

 In December, a Glacier Media article informed the public: “Multiple Canadian universities — including two B.C. schools — are using computing services or accepting money from controversial Chinese tech giant Huawei despite repeated warnings from the country’s intelligence service of Chinese companies’ possible involvement in state-sponsored espionage.”

 Likewise, the Canadian Security and Intelligence Service (CSIS) said in an academic outreach report last May: “Beijing will use its commercial position to gain access to businesses, technologies and infrastructure that can be exploited for intelligence objectives, or to potentially compromise a partner’s security.”

-In addition, B.C. is having record numbers of so-called birth tourists, mainly from China.
-What is more, B.C. is also having an invasion of national foreigners whose questionable millions are displacing Canadians from real estate market.
+In addition, B.C. has record numbers of birth tourists, mainly from China, and an invasion of foreigner nationals whose questionable millions are displacing Canadians from real estate market.

 In view of the above, one has to wonder why the trustees are so excited about going to China instead of heeding CSIS’s advice.

 Marta Posilovic, Coquitlam